eredden/Veeder-Root-TLS-Socket-Library/README.md

 # Veeder-Root TLS Socket Library

-This is an unofficial wrapper for Python's socket library used to interact with Veeder-Root's automatic tank gauges remotely through the Internet.
+This is an unofficial Python sockets wrapper for querying Veeder-Root automatic tank gauges remotely through the Internet.
 This wrapper is primarily made to support the TLS-3xx and TLS-4xx series of automatic tank gauges.

 If you believe there is something about this library that can be improved upon, please feel free to submit a issue or a pull request.
 I will do my best to respond to any inquiries promptly.